 Bananas are one of the most cultivated tropical crops after maize and beans.
 The banana fruit is also a source of income in many households and a staple product.

-The banana flower is also used as a vegetable but must be boiled in salty water to remove the bitter taste.
+The banana flower is also a vegetable but must be boiled in salty water to remove the bitter taste.

 This plant’s leaves and stems are suitable for dairy and poultry consumption as they provide essential protein supplements.

 Bananas do well in warm climatic conditions coupled with constant humidity in the air.
 These plants need long and regularly distributed rains with temperature ranges of 26-27ºC.

 These conditions are met at 30 to 31º North or South and 1 to 2m altitudes.
 In Kenya, Kisii and Meru are good examples of these conditions.

 In tropical conditions, light does not have as much effect on plant development as in subtropical conditions.

 Although by decreasing the light intensity, the plant’s vegetative cycle is prolonged.
 The growth of the suckers is also affected by the quantity and strength of light.